MPS stands for Member of Preferred Sex. That is the complete definition of MPS in the context of the Rice Purity Test.

 TermWhat It Means on the Rice Purity Test

-HickeyA bruise-like mark left on skin (usually the neck) from being kissed or sucked with enough pressure to break small blood vessels.
+HickeyA bruise-like mark left on skin from being kissed or sucked with enough pressure.
 Also called a love bite.

-StreakingRunning through a public area completely naked, usually as a dare, prank, or spontaneous act.
-It is different from simply being nude outdoors — streaking involves public movement.
+StreakingRunning through a public area completely naked, usually as a dare or prank.

-Disciplinary probationA formal period of academic or conduct monitoring after a serious rule violation at a school or university.
-A step more serious than a simple infraction.
+Disciplinary probationA formal period of academic or conduct monitoring after a serious rule violation at school.

 Does MPS Mean the Same Thing on All Rice Purity Test Versions?